navali-creations/hinekora/README.md

 - [OBS Project](https://github.com/obsproject) - for the recording infrastructure
 - [Warcraft Recorder](https://warcraftrecorder.com/) - Hinekora is inspired by this project
 - [Alex, the creator of Warcraft Recorder, and the maintainers of the noobs package](https://github.com/aza547/noobs) - for their work

+## Legal Notice

+Hinekora is an independent, community-developed open-source project.

+This project is not affiliated with, endorsed by, or sponsored by Grinding Gear Games.
+Path of Exile and all related names, assets, and trademarks are the property of Grinding Gear Games.

+This project does not include or distribute any proprietary game assets.